 Your resource pool is all of the staff you have available to you.
 In project-based businesses, the resource pool lets portfolio, program, and project managers plan resources effectively.
 In staff planning, it provides a ready overview of staff skills, resource availability, and current utilization.

 Look at your resource calendar to identify any over- or underbooking.
 If you have resources that are continually overbooked, they can become bottlenecks that delay project progress and undermine customer satisfaction.
 Overbooking is a red flag that needs addressing in your staffing plan.
+It's also a sign of demand.

 If you see high utilization rates for a particular type of resource, you know their skills and expertise are in high demand.
 You may need to recruit more employees with a similar skillset or job role.
 A low utilization rate means this resource is in lower demand and can indicate redundancy in your staff structure.
 Idle resources incur labor costs without contributing sufficiently to the bottom-line - so this situation needs to be addressed.
 Creating a utilization report is a good way to predict future demand for staff.